ahracho/CarND-Unscented-Kalman-Filter-Project/writeup.md

 ![image5]

-Chaning `std_a_` and `std_yawdd_` didn't work for me, so I tried find proper initial value.
+Just changing `std_a_` and `std_yawdd_` didn't work for me, so I tried find proper initial value.
 I used Identity matrix for inital P, and I lowered σ​2px and σ​2py since I can calculate px and py value from first measurement.

 With P value [0.1, 0, 0, 0, 0;  0, 0.1, 0, 0, 0; 0, 0, 1, 0, 0;  0, 0, 0, 1, 0;  0, 0, 0, 0, 1;], I get best result as below.